voicegain/platform/ANNOUNCE-TR.md

 * (Edge users only) Added `Send Test Email` button.
 This is in preparation of the rollout of the SMTP email support on Edge.

-### October 28, 2022

-The key features in this release are:
-* Improved diarization in the text areas where one speaker switches to another.
-* More accurate speaker Voice Signature matching.

-This release fixes numerous small Web UI issues, mainly usability, in the Transcribe App related to the Voice Signature functionality made first available in the 2 previous releases.

-The installer for the Zoom Meeting Assistant is now signed with an Extended Validation Certificate so you will no longer see warnings when trying to install that software.

-### October 25, 2022

-The release addresses these specific Transcribe App issues:

-* Admin users now have access to a page for managing all Speakers
-* Added ability to assign transcript speaker to a known Speaker (with or without voice signature) - also create new Speaker if needed
-* Older projects were not generating topics
-* Saving a project used to switch it to a different one

-### October 21, 2022

-This release includes improved punctuation for the English Offline transcription.

-The current version of the Zoom Meeting Assistant going with this release is 0.2.17